This book aims to introduce you to the Combine framework and to writing declarative, reactive apps with Swift for Apple platforms.

 Foundation and UIKit/AppKit

-You’ve probably used most of the following:
+You’ve probably used at last some of the following in your apps:

 NotificationCenter: Executes a piece of code any time an event of interest happens, such as when the user changes the orientation of the device or when the software keyboard shows or hides on the screen.

 - The delegate pattern: Lets you define an object that acts on behalf of, or in coordination with, another object.
-For example, in your app delegate, you define what should happen when a new remote notification arrives, but you have no idea when this piece of code will be executed or how many times it will execute.
+For example, in your app delegate, you define what should happen when a new remote notification arrives, but you have no idea when this piece of code will run or how many times it will execute.

 - Closures: Create detached pieces of code that you can pass around in your code, so other objects can decide whether to execute it, how many times, and in what context.

 And yet, writing good asynchronous programs is possible.
 It’s just more complex than… well, we’d like it to be.
-Unfortunately, asynchronous code and resource sharing can produce issues which are difficult to reproduce, track down and ultimately fix.

 Certainly, one of the causes for these issues is the fact that a solid, real-life app most likely uses all the different kinds of asynchronous APIs, each with its own interface, like so: